 - pregnant or trying to get pregnant

-How should I use this medicine?Take this medicine by mouth with a glass of water.
+How should I use this medicine?Take this medicine by mouth.
 Follow the directions on the prescription label.
+Use a specially marked spoon or container to measure your medicine.
+Ask your pharmacist if you do not have one.
+Household spoons are not accurate.
 You can take this medicine with or without food.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.
 While this drug may be prescribed for children as young as 5 years for selected conditions, precautions do apply.

 What if I miss a dose?If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

 What may interact with this medicine?

 - certain medicines for bladder problems like oxybutynin, tolterodine